Aintree’s Nursing Recruitment event is on Wednesday 24 January in the Clinical Sciences Centre, 10am-7pm.

 The event will be a one-stop-shop with interviews, pre-employment checks, assessments and Occupational Health clearance.
 This means successful candidates may receive an offer of employment on the day.

-Candidates wishing to have an interview booked in advance should apply online here by midnight on 18th January.
-Interested applicants are welcome to come along on the day without first applying online.
+Candidates wishing to have an interview booked in advance should apply online here by 23rd January.
+Alternatively, interested applicants are welcome to come along on the day without first applying online.

 Aintree Hospital also has a number of benefits including: